 Later the news broke from Elon that Tesla would charge slow-charging non-Tesla electric vehicles extra for hogging the charging station, which makes perfect sense to me.
 That’s one of the biggest concerns for Tesla owners is what happens when someone occupies a spot for an hour or more because their car can’t support the higher charging rates that a Tesla Model 3 can easily handle.

-In the Midwest, the chargers seem to become busy between 12-3pm on weekdays and peaking at 6pm on Fridays.
+In the Midwest, the Wisconsin superchargers seem to become busy between 12-3pm on weekdays and peaking at 6pm on Fridays.
 So often I have no trouble pulling into a free space and with the additional 8 chargers on the west side and the new 16-stall downtown, which are both being constructed as I write this post!

 As mentioned at the beginning of this article, these new stalls being installed will be available to other electric vehicles sometime in the near future, so this is big news for the whole industry.